 Joomla API Credentials

-Once you have installed the module in Joomla, you need to generate an API key which will be used in Akeneo Connector module configuration.
+Once you have installed the module in Joomla, you need to generate an API key that will be used in the Akeneo Connector module configuration.

-First, log in to admin panel and then go to Components>JoomApi>API Key>New.
+First, log in to the admin panel and then go to Components>JoomApi>API Key>New.

 Copy the API Key, it will be used in the next step of Joomla CMS Akeneo Connector module configuration.

 Login to your Akeneo admin panel and then go to Joomla CMS Akeneo Connector menu.
 Here, you need to go to the Credentials section and enter Joomla website URL and the API Key created in the previous step.

 In the Attribute Mapping section, you need to match the Akeneo product attributes with Joomla fields.
 This process is important because it will ensure that the correct information is exported to Joomla from Akeneo.

 Please Note – Before doing attribute mapping, make sure you have already created and set up the required attributes in your Akeneo.